morgajel/rondenmarr/content/post/0007-indiegogo_campaign_and_video.md

 toc: false
 comments: true
 categories:
-- news
+- News
 tags:
-- biographer's guide
+- Biographers Guide
-- indiegogo
+- Indiegogo
 ---

 I'm going to be otherwise occupied for the next few days but wanted to give a status update.
 [Steven](https://stonedrunkwizard.tumblr.com/) provided a quick video for the indiegogo campaign- I was able to insert it into the kdenlive project without much hassle (as well as his artwork) and it looks pretty decent.
 Next week I'd like to re-record my section of the video to be a little better quality.